 There’s a growing trend toward touchless communication tools for healthcare practices.
-These sorts of tools were already becoming commonplace before the COVID-19 pandemic.
+These sorts of tools were already becoming commonplace before today’s pandemics.
 In light of recent government regulations and changing customer preferences, the incentive for doctors to impress patients with touchless communication tools is greater than ever.

 What are touchless communication tools?
 Essentially, these tools allow doctors, other healthcare professionals, and patients to discuss and coordinate appointments, treatments, and payments without sacrificing social distancing measures.
 Touchless communication is made possible by harnessing the power of the internet.

 Touchless communication lets healthcare practices have some of their employees work remotely.
 It also creates new ways to keep clients out of risky situations that might threaten their health.
-These communication tools also show customers that their providers are aware of changing public health conditions and are willing to address issues like COVID-19 head on.
+These communication tools also show customers that their providers are aware of changing public health conditions and are willing to address them head-on.

 Weave recently commissioned an independent study of 750 healthcare professionals and clients in order to understand how they’re responding to conditions in the age of social distancing.
 Their responses highlight the value of having touchless communication tools in a healthcare practice right now.

 Let’s look at five touchless communication tools doctors are using to impress patients in the age of social distancing.